open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/springboot.md

 # prettier-ignore
 ---

-You can instrument a Spring Boot application with the [OpenTelemetry java agent](automatic/_index).
+You can instrument a Spring Boot application with the [OpenTelemetry Java agent](automatic/_index).

 Another option is to use the OpenTelemetry Spring Boot starter.
 The rest of this page document it.